 NHS Digital are announcing dates by which we will no longer provide support and then later access for older product versions of smartcards and IA Clients.

 We are also publicising a date by which we will switch off the Care Identity Service for authentication only.

-NHS Identity is the new standards-based authentication service (Open ID Connect and FIDO2 to start) which will support new authentication technologies such as Windows Hello for Business, Apple Biometrics on iPAD via an App as well as smartcards.
+NHS CIS2 is the new standards-based authentication service (Open ID Connect and FIDO2 to start) which will support new authentication technologies such as Windows Hello for Business, Apple Biometrics on iPad via an App as well as smartcards.

 It will offer authentication over the internet supporting the move to an Internet First approach to authentication for the first time.

 The new service is live and in use with a number of systems and an active programme of work has started to work with NHS systems suppliers to build support for the new service into their roadmaps over the next 2 to 3 years.